d-Boolean algebras and their bitopological representation: d-Boolean spaces

 It suffices to check that if $x\not\leq y$, then there is a $\tau_+$-open and $\tau_-$-closed set containing $x$ but not $y$.
 Since $(X,\tau_+,\tau_-)$ is order-separated, there is a $\tau_+$ open set $U$ containing $x$ but not $y$.
 Since $(X,\tau_+,\tau_-)$ is zero-dimensional, there is a $\tau_+$-open and $\tau_-$-closed set $V$ such that $x\in V\subseteq U$.
 Thus $V$ is a $\tau_+$-open and $\tau_-$-closed set containing $x$ but not $y$.

 $(2)\Rightarrow(1)$ It suffices to show that $(X,\tau_+,\tau_-)$ is zero-dimensional.
 Let $x\in X$ and $U$ be a $\tau_+$-open set containing $x$.
-We find a $\tau_+$-open and $\tau_-$-closed set $V$ such that $x\in V\subseteq U.$ For each $y\in X\setminus U$, we have $x\nleq y$, so there is a $\tau_+$-open and $\tau_-$-closed set $U_y$ containing $x$ but not $y$.
+We find a $\tau_+$-open and $\tau_-$-closed set $V$ such that $x\in V\subseteq U$.
+For each $y\in X\setminus U$, we have $x\not\leq y$, so there is a $\tau_+$-open and $\tau_-$-closed set $U_y$ containing $x$ but not $y$.
 Choosing one such $U_y$ for each $y\in X\setminus U$ we obtain a $\tau_-$-open cover $\{X\setminus U_y:y\in X\setminus U\}$ of $X\setminus U$.
 By compactness of $(X,\tau_+,\tau_-)$, $X\setminus U$ can be covered by finitely many elements of $\{X\setminus U_y:y\in X\setminus U\}$, say, $X\setminus U_1, X\setminus U_2,\cdots, X\setminus U_n$.
 Let $V=\bigcap_{i\leq n} U_i$.
 Then $V$ satisfies the requirement.
 This shows that $\tau_+$ has a base of $\tau_-$-closed sets.
 Likewise, $\tau_-$ has a base of $\tau_+$-closed sets.
 Therefore $(X,\tau_+,\tau_-)$ is zero-dimensional. \end{proof}

-It is clear that in a $T_0$ and zero-dimensional bitopological space, connected sets (in the sense of Pervin \cite{Pervin}) are single points.
+In a $T_0$ and zero-dimensional bitopological space, connected sets (in the sense of Pervin \cite{Pervin}) are single points.
 We do not know whether the requirement being zero-dimensional in Proposition \ref{Stone bitopological space}\thinspace(1) can be weakened to that connected sets are single points.

-A bitopological space satisfying the equivalent conditions of Proposition \ref{Stone bitopological space} is called a \emph{Stone bitopological space}.
-The category of Stone bitopological spaces and continuous maps is denoted by A topological space $X$ is a Stone space if and only if $\omega(X)$ is a Stone bitopological space.
-So restricting the domain and codomain of the functor $\omega\colon {\bf Top}\lra{\bf BiTop}$ yields a functor $\omega\colon {\bf Stone}\lra{\bf BiStone}$.
+A bitopological space satisfying the equivalent conditions of Proposition \ref{Stone bitopological space} is called a \emph{d-Boolean space}, or a \emph{d-Boolean bitopological space}.
+The category of d-Boolean spaces and continuous maps is denoted by {\bf dBoolSp}.
+It is clear that a topological space $X$ is a Boolean space if and only if the bitopological space $\omega(X)$ is a d-Boolean space.

-\begin{rem} The argument of Proposition \ref{Stone bitopological space} shows that if $(X,\tau_+,\tau_-)$ is a Stone bitopological space, then it is bi-$T_0$ in the sense that both $(X,\tau_+)$ and $(X, \tau_-)$ are $T_0$ topological spaces.
-So, by Lemma 2.5 of \cite{BBGK} one sees that Stone bitopological spaces are precisely \emph{pairwise Stone spaces} in \cite[Definition 2.10]{BBGK}. \end{rem}
+\begin{rem} The argument of Proposition \ref{Stone bitopological space} shows that if $(X,\tau_+,\tau_-)$ is a d-Boolean space, then it is bi-$T_0$ in the sense that both $(X,\tau_+)$ and $(X, \tau_-)$ are $T_0$ topological spaces.
+So, by Lemma 2.5 of \cite{BBGK} one sees that d-Boolean spaces are precisely \emph{pairwise Stone spaces} in \cite[Definition 2.10]{BBGK}. \end{rem}